xarmar/conference-track-management/ThoughtProcess.md

 Today I was able to finish the required validation for the text field option of inserting Talks.
 I already spent some time doing QA and the App is working correctly and as expected.

 I did some cleanup to my code and today, in the evening, I expect to start getting things ready for deployment to production.
 I expect to deliver this tomorrow morning, by email.

+**Evening**

+Just formatted all code with prettier.
+I will now start preparing everything t